NeuroLexDiagnostics/train-diseases/README.md

     git clone git@github.com:NeuroLexDiagnostics/train-diseases.git
     cd train-diseases

 Now fill out the spreadsheet (template.xlsx) in the current directory.
 [This template](https://github.com/NeuroLexDiagnostics/train-diseases/blob/master/template.xlsx) (template.xlsx in this directory) allows you to quickly label 20 second segments with labels of voice data along with age (e.g. twenties), gender (e.g. male), accent (e.g. British), audio quality (e.g. good/bad), and location (indoor vs. outdoor).
-Note that 20 seconds of audio has been the ideal amount of audio to label data from some experimentation, and additional data in the same video does not necessarily lead to more accurate results in data science modeling so you should use that as a target for labels.

-Note that you can make a new spreadsheet or expand upon an existing spreadsheet in this repository:
+Note that you can make a new spreadsheet or expand upon an existing spreadsheet in this repository (in the spreadsheets directory):

 * addiction.xlsx
 * adhd.xlsx